veb86/fpspreadsheet/docs/README.txt

 - Add them to the system's search path (or copy the two executables to the folder docs/wiki of the fpspreadsheet installation.

+- You also have to copy the OpenSSL DLLs libeay32.dll and ssleay32.dll of the correct bitness to the folder docs/wiki of the fpspreadsheed installation.

 - Run the script "make_docs.bat" (no Linux script at the moment)

 - This script downloads the current fpspreadsheet wiki articles and creates